artndev/j-snkrs/README.md

 cd ../
 ```

-Run the command below to build and run the application with Node.js:
+Use the command below to build and run the application with Node.js:

 ```bash
 npm run start